J. S. Fry & Sons: Modern history and eating chocolate

 After 1981, the name Fry's was no longer in use at Somerdale; however, the factory was still a major producer of Cadbury products.

 In October 2007, Cadbury announced plans to close the Somerdale plant, the historic home of the Fry's Factory, by 2010 with the loss of some 500 jobs.
 In an effort to maintain competitiveness in a global marketplace, production was to be moved to a new factory in Poland.
 Another motivational factor was the high value of the land.
 Labour MP for Wansdyke, Dan Norris, said, "News of the factory's closure is a hard and heavy blow, not just to the workforce, but to the Keynsham community as a whole".

-In February 2010, following the takeover of Cadbury plc by Kraft Foods, the closure was controversially confirmed to take place in 2011; Kraft had specifically agreed during the takeover battle to keep the site open.
+In February 2010, following the takeover of Cadbury plc by Kraft Foods, the closure was controversially confirmed to take place in 2011; Kraft had agreed during the takeover battle to keep the site open.
 There was widespread outrage in the press and later a House of Commons Select Committee investigation into the affair.